katsmith133/glwagner.github.io/_pages/about.md

 ## More generally

-I was raised in a Boston suburb and shaped by western landscapes.
+I was raised in a Boston suburb.
 After receiving Bachelors and Masters degrees in Aerospace Engineering from the University of Michigan, I entered a PhD program in the Mechanical and Aerospace Engineering Department at the University of California, San Diego in the fall of 2011.
 I worked with [Eric Lauga][] for a few years on problems in locomotion and *very* small-scale fluid dynamics before zooming out to oceanic fluid dynamics with [Bill Young][] after Eric accepted a position at the University of Cambridge.

 I received my PhD in May of 2016 for a [dissertation][] titled "On the coupled evolution of oceanic internal waves and quasi-geostrophic flow".
 In my dissertation I use asymptotic mathematical methods and simple computer simulations to unearth oceanic truths about [ever-changing currents][] and [subsurface internal waves][] with scales between 10 and 200 kilometers.

+Then I took a few months off, traveled and climbed mountains, and eventually ended up back in Boston where I started long ago.

 ## [My life's course][]